BSidesVienna/bsidesvienna.github.io/sponsorlevel.md

 | Logo on speaker hoodies                                 | :heavy_multiplication_x: | :heavy_multiplication_x: | :heavy_multiplication_x: | :heavy_multiplication_x: | :heavy_check_mark: |
 | Host speaker dinner                                 | :heavy_multiplication_x: | :heavy_multiplication_x: | :heavy_multiplication_x: | :heavy_multiplication_x: | :heavy_check_mark: |

-\*Custom Sponsorship (Platinum Level)
+\*There are 3 high level sponsorships available.
+Either three gold or two gold and one platinum.\
+\*Custom sponsorship (platinum level)
-All perks at the platinum level are up for discussion as are the options to support the event.
+All perks at the platinum level are up for discussion as are the options to support the event.\
 Let’s talk how we can benefit each other!